lajohnston/eco/README.md

-# Ecos Entity-Component-System microframework

-Ecos is a lightweight, entity-component-system framework.
-Its purpose is to allow you to define your game data and logic using plain JavaScript organised into components and systems, decoupled from both this framework and the game framework you wish to use with it.
+# Eco Entity Component Framework

+Eco is an entity-component framework for JavaScript/HTML5 games that lets you define your components and game logic as decoupled POJO/Vanilla JS.

+You can use it as part of a custom game engine, and also as a glue layer to keep your game logic decoupled from the game framework and libraries of your choice.
+I currently use it alongside PIXI.js.

+The framework is under development, but the API described below is feature complete.
+I'm using this for personal projects and honing the API.
+Once the API is refined I'll begin work on optimisation and performance.

+## Overview

+    // Define 'position' and movement 'vector' components, with default values var eco = new Eco();
+    eco.addComponent('position', { x: 0, y: 0 });
+    eco.addComponent('vector', { x: 0, y: 0 });

+    // Create a system that will update each entity that has these components var movement = eco.system('position', 'vector', function (position, vector, entity) {
+        // For each entity that has both a 'position' and a 'vector' component,
+        // update entity position based on the movement vector position.x += vector.x;
+        position.y += vector.y;
+    });

+    // Create an entity and add these components to it eco.entity()
+        .add('position', { x: 100 })
+        .add('vector',   { x: 1 });

+    // In your game update loop
+    movement.update();

 ## Components

-Components are data structures.
-They don't need to contain any logic, so you can define them as simple objects containing default attributes and values:

-    var ecos = new Ecos();
-    ecos.components.add(
-        'position',     // the name of the component
-        {               // the component's default values
-            x: 0,
-            y: 0
-        }
-    );

-Components can also be classes if you wish to add some data encapsulation and processing:
+Components are data structures, focussed more on data storage and retrieval than game logic.
+The game logic can be handled by Systems, described later.

+Eco lets you define multiple types using the eco.addComponent() method:

+### Simple components

+Defining a component with just a name creates a component that stores whatever data is passed to it.

+    eco.addComponent('foo');

+    eco.entity()
+        .add('foo', 'bar')
+        .get('foo')                     // 'bar'

+    eco.entity()
+        .add('foo', { bar: 'baz' })
+        .get('foo')                     // { bar: 'baz' }

+### Factory components

+Defining components with a function creates a factory component.
+When a component is added to an entity, the data will be passed to the given function and the returned data will be stored.

+    // Create a class
-    var Vector = function (x, y, speed) {
+    function Vector(x, y) {
         this.x = x || 0;
         this.y = y || 0;
-        this.speed = speed || 1;
     }

-    Vector.prototype.getVectorX = function () {
-        return this.x * this.speed;
-    }

-    // The function will be called when the component is added to an entity ecos.components.add('vector', function (data) {
+    // Define a factory component that returns an instance of the class eco.addComponent('vector', function (data) {
         return new Vector(data.x, data.y);
     });

+    var entity = eco.entity()
+        .add('vector', { x: 1, y: 0 });

+    (entity.get('vector') instanceof Vector)  // true

+### Object template components

+Defining components with an object literal defines a default set of values.
+When a component is added to an entity, the data is shallow merged into the defaults and the result is stored.

+    eco.addComponent('position', {
+        x: 0,
+        y: 0
+    };

+    var entity = eco.entity()
+        .add('position', { x: 100 });

+    entity.get('position').x    //  100
+    entity.get('position').y    //  0

+### Constant components

+Defining a component with a primitive value (string, number, boolean) will treat the value as a constant that is returned for all instances.

+    eco.addComponent('foo', true);  // component value will always be true

+    eco.entity()
+        .add('foo')
+        .get('foo')             // true

+    eco.entity()
+        .add('isPlayer', 'foo') // 'foo' will be ignored .get('isPlayer')        // true

 ## Entities

-Entities are simply bags of components.
+Entities are simply collections of components.
 Components can be added and removed at runtime allowing behaviour to be changed dynamically.

-    ecos.entities.add({
-        isPlayer: { value: true },
+    var entity = eco.entity()
-        position: { x: 0, y: 0 },
+        .add('position', { x: 0, y: 0 })
-        vector: { x: 0, y: 0] },
+        .add('vector', { x: 0, y: 0 })
-        friction: { value: -1 },
-        gravity: { value: -1 },
+        .add('friction', { value: 1 })
+        .add('health', { amount: 1 })
-        health: { value: 5 }
+        .add('gravity', { value: 1 });

+    // Add components
+    entity.add('gravity');
+    entity.has('gravity');      // true

+    // Remove components
+    entity.remove('gravity');
+    entity.has('gravity');      // false

+    // Get components
+    entity.get('health').amount = 100;

+    // Remove all components
+    entity.removeAll();

+    // Iterate through all components
+    entity.forEach(function (data, componentName) {
+        ...
     });

 ## Systems

-Systems provide the logic.
-Each system defines what components it's interested in and only listens for entities that contain all of these components.
+Systems define your game logic and behaviour.
+Each system updates entities that have a certain combination of components.

-    var systems = ecos.systems('ingame');

-    systems.add(
+    // Create a system that will iterate through entities that contain a
-        'VectorMovement',           // the name of the system ['position', 'vector'],     // only listen for entities with both the 'position' and 'vector' components function (position, vector, entity) {
+    // 'position' component and a 'vector' component var movement = eco.system('position', 'vector', function (position, vector, entity) {
         /**
+         * Each time the system's update() method is called, this callback will
-             * This callback is called for each matching entity, each update cycle.
+         * run for each matching entity
+         *
-             * Each entity's 'position' and 'vector' components are injected in for you
+         * The relevant components for each entity are passed in for you, and
-             * in the order you provided in the second argument */ position.x += vector.getVectorX();
+         * the entity itself is passed as the last argument */

+        // Update entity position based on its movement vector values position.x += vector.getVectorX();
         position.y += vector.getVectorY();
-        }
-    );

-    // This calls each system in turn, in the order they were registered systems.update();

-You can group systems into named categories and update them independently:

-    var logicSystems  = ecos.systems('logic');
-    var renderSystems = ecos.systems('render');

-    logicSystems.update();
-    renderSystems.update();

-A system's callback can of course be a method in a plain JavaScript class.

-    var Counter = function () {
-        this.counter = 0;
-    }

-    Counter.prototype.update = function (foo) {
-        this.counter++;
-        foo.frameCount = this.counter;
-    }
+    });

+    // In your update loop
+    movement.update();

+You can also iterate through entities using filters:

-    var counter = new Counter();
+    var fooBarFilter = eco.filter('foo', 'bar');

-    ecos.systems('logic').add(
-        'Counter',      // the name of the system ['foo'],        // listen for foo components
-        counter.update  // the method to call for each matching entity );
+    fooBarFilter.each(function (entity) => {
+        entity.has('foo'); // true
+        entity.has('bar'); // true
+    });

+    // Get all entities that currently have at least one component var allEntities = eco.getEntities();